Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Costello nodded as he examined the drone feed.
 "Appreciated.
 I don’t feel like getting shot in the head a second time today."

 Blaczynski nodded.
 "Snipin’s almost *too* easy with these hypervelocity flechettes," he said, in the conversational tones of a hobbyist discussing his tools.
-"Almost no delay, hardly have to adjust windage, ballistics are almost totally flat…"
+"Almost no delay, hardly have to adjust windage, ballistics are almost totally flat..."

 "Save that hardon for the ladies, Starfall," Rebar reminded him.
 Blaczynski chuckled, nodded, and kept his aim firmly down-range, hunting for something new to shoot.